ligato/vpp-agent/docs/tutorials/05_kv-scheduler.md

 the required interface and a bridge domain exist and the interface is also assigned to the bridge domain, creating a complex dependency tree.
 In general, it is true that:

-1. To configure a proto-modelled data item coming from the northbound, usually more than one binary API call is required
+1. Typically, more than one binary API call is required to configure a proto-modelled data item coming from the northbound
 2. To configure a configuration parameter, its parent must exist
 2. Some configuration items are dependent on other configuration items, and they cannot be configured before their dependencies are met